 The following are a selection of lightweight, wide bodied touring skis designed for human powered soft snow adventures – eg powder touring, steeps etc.

-NB Please note that all of the skis listed in the two categories above are also wide enough to enjoy a great days powder skiing whilst out ski touring in Europe (10 years ago, 90mm underfoot was considered a super specialist powder ski) – ie you don’t need superwide 100mm+ skis all of the time, but you may want to have a pair of wider skis, in order to have as much fun as possible on fresh snow days.
+NB Please note that all of the skis listed in the two categories above are also wide enough to enjoy a great days powder skiing whilst out ski touring in Europe (10 years ago, 90mm underfoot was considered a super specialist powder ski) – ie you don’t need superwide 100mm+ skis all of the time in typical European snow conditions, but you may want to have a pair of wider skis, in order to have as much fun as possible on fresh snow days.

 With that in mind then, here are a few of the best lightweight wide bodied touring skis on the market this season – in order to convince yourself that you really do need a pair!

-Scott Superguide 105 Ski (3.1kg* at 183cm, 135-105-124, 23m radius) Fall Line Magazine’s Ski of the Year last season gets new graphics, but sticks to the same winning formula underneath – a superb lightweight, wide bodied ski that’s very easy to get on with and also great fun for occasional resort days.
+Scott Superguide 105 Ski (3.1kg* at 183cm, 135-105-124, 23m radius) Very popular over the past 2 seasons, the Superguide 105 gets new graphics, but sticks to the same winning formula underneath – a superb lightweight, wide bodied ski that’s very easy to get on with and also great fun for occasional resort days.

 Black Diamond Helio 105 Ski (3.15kg* at 185, 132-105-109) A reassuringly expensive, premium lightweight soft snow ski – all that carbon is worth the money though; great in powder, easy to ski in other snow types and a joy to push uphill.